curl/everything-curl/transfers/conn/local.md

 ## Local port number

-Normally, a 16 bit random source port number is used for connections.
-An application can ask for a specific port range with `CURLOPT_LOCALPORT` and `CURLOPT_LOCALPORTRANGE`.
+By default, 16 bit random source local port numbers are used for connections, from the so called *ephemeral port* range.
+An application can ask for a specific port range to be used with the `CURLOPT_LOCALPORT` and `CURLOPT_LOCALPORTRANGE` options.
 Since port numbers are finite resources, narrowing the selection of ports to select from will increase the risk that the connection cannot be setup if none of the attempted port numbers are currently available to be used.